Quantitative Risk Assessment (QRA) Requirements

 - To use for information sharing and emergency planning purposes.

 The revised QRA guidelines has taken effect since 1 Apr 2016.
 It is a risk based methodology benchmarked against international best practices.
 The methodology has gone through extensive industry consultation and obtained buy in before its official implementation.
-Please refer to NEA website for the QRA guidelines criteria.
+Please refer to NEA website and JTC website for the QRA guidelines criteria.

 QRA Work Process

 The Major Hazard Department (MHD) is an inter-agency (MOM/NEA/SCDF) regulatory office that has been set up in MOM since 1 September 2016 to implement the Safety Case Regime.
 It would also act as a single regulatory front to handle and coordinate all QRA submissions.

 The responsible party is advised to approach MHD (CONTACT_MHD@mom.gov.sg) at the earliest possible time (e.g. basic concept and design stage / pre-Front End Engineering Design (FEED) stage) for pre-consultations (e.g. need for QRA study, expected timeline) and clarifications, to facilitate the QRA assessment process.
 The responsible party is requested to submit the QRA pre-consultation form when they approach MHD.
 Please refer to Appendix A for the QRA pre-consultation form template.